 Required Licenses

-- Contractor's License: If providing any construction or demolition services, a contractor's license may be necessary.
-Requirements vary by state.
+- Contractor's License: If the cleanout involves any renovations or repairs, a contractor's license may be required; includes passing exams and demonstrating experience.

 Insurance Requirements

-- General Liability Insurance: Minimum coverage of $1 million per occurrence, protecting against bodily injury and property damage claims.
+- General Liability Insurance: Minimum coverage of $1 million per occurrence to protect against bodily injury and property damage claims.

-- Workers' Compensation Insurance: Required for businesses with employees, covering medical expenses and lost wages for work-related injuries.
+- Workers' Compensation Insurance: Required if you have employees; covers medical expenses and lost wages due to work-related injuries.

 Training Certifications